FAQs and common misconceptions

 Since psilocybin and all psychedelics are illegal, how can any of this be scientifically proven?

-While psilocybin and other psychedelics are considered Schedule 1 drugs by the United States government, that have slowly become more available and accepted through relaxation of local and state regulations, as well as through clinical research trials exploring their potential benefits for people facing a variety of diseases.
+While psilocybin and other psychedelics are considered Schedule 1 drugs by the United States government, that have slowly become more available and accepted through relaxation of local and state regulations, and through clinical trials exploring their potential benefits for a variety diseases.

-A lingering stigma suggests that psychedelic research lacks scientific rigor, despite a growing body of well-conducted, peer-reviewed research demonstrating its potential therapeutic benefits.
+A lingering stigma suggests that psychedelic research lacks scientific rigor, despite a large and growing body of well-conducted, peer-reviewed research demonstrating its potential therapeutic benefits.

 Learn more about psilocybin and the trials.